d2l-ai/d2l-en/chapter_crashcourse/introduction.md

 Auto-tagging problems are typically best described as multi-label classification problems.
-Think of the tags people might apply to posts on a tech blog, e.g., "machine learning", "technology", "gadgets", "programming languages", "linux", "cloud computing", "AWS".
+Think of the tags people might apply to posts on a tech blog, e.g., 'machine learning', 'technology', 'gadgets', 'programming languages', 'linux', 'cloud computing', 'AWS'.
 A typical article might have 5-10 tags applied because these concepts are correlated.
-Posts about "cloud computing" are likely to mention "AWS" and posts about "machine learning" could also deal with "programming languages".
+Posts about 'cloud computing' are likely to mention 'AWS' and posts about 'machine learning' could also deal with 'programming languages'.

 We also have to deal with this kind of problem when dealing with the biomedical literature, where correctly tagging articles is important